praveen-bandla/prompt-optimization/documentation/hpc_base_guide.md

 Now, for every successive login, you should open by default to scratch.
 If doing something in the `/home/{net_id}` file directory, navigate using `cd` and `ls`.

+REMEMBER TO CLOSE THE REMOTE CONNECTION EVERYTIME YOU STEP OUT, OTHERWISE IT COULD KILL YOUR SSH KEY.
+I HAD TO RESTART MINE RN IT WAS SAD